 - blood and urine tests to look for infection

-- liver enzyme test to check for liver disease
+- a liver enzyme test to check for liver disease

-- stool test to check for infection in people with diarrhea
+- a stool test to check for infection in people with diarrhea

-- pregnancy test for women to eliminate pregnancy as a cause
+- a pregnancy test to eliminate pregnancy as a cause

 Your treatment will depend on whether your symptoms are mild or severe.

-If your symptoms are mild, your doctor will likely treat your diverticulitis with:
+If your symptoms are mild, a doctor will likely treat your diverticulitis with:

 - antibiotics to treat the infection

-- an over-the-counter pain reliever like acetaminophen (Tylenol)
+- an over-the-counter (OTC) pain reliever such as acetaminophen (Tylenol)

 - a liquid-only diet for a few days to help your colon heal